YU-Zhejian/art_modern/docs/Design.md

 ### Distribution Sampling

 The distribution sampling is currently implemented using each library's own implementation.
-For example; `boost::random::uniform_int_distribution` for Boost random generators, `std::uniform_int_distribution` for STL and PCG, `viRngUniform` for Intel MKL, and `gsl_rng_uniform_int` for GSL.
+For example; `boost::random::uniform_int_distribution` for Boost random generators, `std::uniform_int_distribution` for STL and PCG, and `viRngUniform` for Intel MKL.
 Further decoupling may be needed.

 ## I/O